lingyundai/DAEN690-Team-Satellite-FBI/README.md

 Project Goals

-Identify Field Boundaries in Sentinel 2 data.
+1.Identify Field Boundaries in Sentinel 2 data.

-Calculate field acreage using the boundaries above.
+2.Calculate field acreage using the boundaries above.